change-hi/change-hi.github.io/morea/best-recipe-ever/experience-best-recipe-ever-ice-breaker.md

   - 2:00pm-2:10pm
 ---

-# 1. Best Recipe Ever Ice Breaker
+# 1. Ice Breaker

-Break into groups of 4.
+Break into small groups.
+Try to find people you haven't met yet for your group.

 Task: